“I’m thinking about going out on my own. What should I know before I start freelancing?”

-Over the years, I’ve developed a list of favorite questions for new freelancers & consultants.
-They’re not about the nuts and bolts, like an invoicing system (you need one) or whether to incorporate (you should).
+So, over the years, I’ve developed a list of favorite questions for new freelancers and consultants.
+These aren’t about the nuts and bolts, like an invoicing system (you need one) or incorporating (you should).
 Rather, they’re about the big-picture matters that can drive years of success.

 Let’s dig in.